SonTrungTo/Full_Stack/EloquentJS/README.md

 This directory contains all of *my* solutions to the text.

-## New Errata found in the book
+## Inconsistency (previous thought an erratum) found in the book
 * page 193, at *everywhere* definition, it should be `nest.state.connections = new Map()` since you are calling an instance of a class.

-I have sent the errata to the author!
+The author has responded and updated both the online version and future print runs of the book.